masogit/amb-doc/docs/start/installation.md

 AM Browser has the following two services.

-- AM Browser Service that provides user interface
+- AM Browser Service that provides user interface.
-- AM REST Service that provides AM fundamental data service
+- AM REST Service that provides AM fundamental data service.

 ### Installation of AM REST Service for the first time